DeepSpringAI/Salesforce-chatkit/COEP_CORP_FIX.md

 - **COEP (Cross-Origin Embedder Policy)**: Changed to `unsafe-none` to allow ChatKit script loading
 - **CORP (Cross-Origin Resource Policy)**: Specifies which resources can be loaded by the page from external origins
 - **CORS Headers**: Allow cross-origin requests from browsers
-- **CSP (Content Security Policy)**: Updated to allow ChatKit script loading from `cdn.platform.openai.com`, sentinel frame from `sentinel.openai.com`, and Cloudflare challenge scripts with `unsafe-eval` for dynamic script execution
+- **CSP (Content Security Policy)**: Updated to allow ChatKit script loading from `cdn.platform.openai.com`, sentinel frame from `sentinel.openai.com`, Cloudflare challenge scripts with `unsafe-eval` for dynamic script execution, and ChatKit API endpoints with explicit `https://api.openai.com/v1/chatkit/*` path
 - **Worker-src**: Added to allow service workers from sentinel domain
 - **X-Frame-Options**: Removed to allow iframe embedding (CSP frame-src handles this)